wangl-cc/ResizingTools.jl/README.md

 | :--------------------------------------------------- | :---------------------------------------- | :---------------------------------------- |
 | `ResizingTools.getsize(A::RDArray, i::Int)`          | `getsize(A)[i]`                           | Returns the `i`th dimension of `A`        |
 | `ResizingTools.setsize!(A::RDArray, d::Int, i::Int)` | `setsize!(A, setindex(getsize(A), d, i))` | Mutates `i`th dimension of `A` into `dim` |

-Then your type `RDArray` will works like a dense array but resizable.
+Then your type `RDArray` will works like a dense array and resizable.

 ### Other arrays